Religious Divorce Attorney in Long Island and Queens, NY

 - The spouses consented to the marriage in the presence of witnesses before an authorized church official

-A declaration of nullity from the church states that the marital relationship was missing something that the Church requires for marriage.
-If you have questions about annulments, we encourage you to contact our firm to schedule a free consultation with a Long Island and Queens divorce lawyer.
+A declaration of nullity from the church states that the marital relationship was missing something required by the Church for marriage.
+If you have questions about annulments, we encourage you to contact our firm to schedule a free consultation.